SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Methodology

 As the resulting action sequence $\{\ba_0, \ba_1, \ldots, \ba_{T-1}\}$ derived from the generated states, it encapsulates the skills to execute the tasks, which allows for remarkable adaptability across multiple tasks.
-And when faced with a new task, we need only to replace the inverse dynamics model $\Psi(\cdot)$ specific to the new task's kinematics, with the architecture and parameters of diffusion model unchanged.
-Such modularity ensures that the generative capabilities of \alias are not task-specific but can be leveraged across a diverse range of tasks with varying dynamics, which mirrors the complex skill interplay and adaptability seen in human learning.
-A schematic diagram of low level skill-conditioned diffusion planning model is shown in Fig.~\ref{fig:detail}.
+And when faced with a new task, we are only required to change the inverse dynamics model $\Psi(\cdot)$ specific to the new task's kinematics, with the architecture and parameters of diffusion model unchanged.
+Such modularity ensures the generative capabilities of \alias are not task-specific but can be leveraged across a diverse range of tasks with varying dynamics.
+A schematic diagram of the low level module is shown in Fig.~\ref{fig:detail}.